-- Coughing.
+\Coughing.
 If the cough is chronic, deep, or hacking, it might mean an infection.
-Child may return with a doctor's note stating when they may return to care AND when symptoms are not present for 24 hours without medication. - Sore Throat.
+Child may return with a doctor's note stating when they may return to care AND when symptoms are not present for 24 hours without medication.

+\Sore Throat.
 Child may appear to have one of the following: swollen tonsils or glands, white spots in throat, hurts when swallows and/or complains of not feeling well.
-Child must be out of care for at least the following day, AND until symptoms are not present for 24 hours without medication. - Head Lice.
+Child must be out of care for at least the following day, AND until symptoms are not present for 24 hours without medication.

+\Head Lice.
 Nits or lice.
 Child may return after he/she has been treated with a medicated shampoo and ALL THE NITS ARE REMOVED.
-I must check the child's hair in a private room before they will be allowed to stay, and I will continue to check for 7 days.
-Allow enough time at drop-off for this to happen. - Communicable diseases.
-Chicken pox, pertussis (whooping cough), mumps, measles, rubella, hepatitis A, strep throat, haemophilus, influenza B, tuberculosis, impetigo, shingles, or meningococcal infection.
-A doctor's note is required AND the child must no longer be contagious to return. - Inability to participate in daily activities.
-If a child can't comfortably participate in child care activities including outdoor play, then your child is not allowed in care.
-Child can return to care when they feel well enough to participate in daily activities.
-(Some reasons for this exclusion drowsy from medications, didn't sleep well at night, doesn't feel well, broken body part hindering movement, or anything preventing hand washing, etc.) - Illness requires a greater need for care than the early educators can provide without compromising the health, safety, and supervision of the other children in care.
-Child may return when it is felt the extra care is no longer a problem. - Sinus.
+I must check the child's hair in a private room before they will be allowed to stay, and I will continue to check for at least 7 days.
+Allow enough time at drop-off for this to happen.
+Even one nit or lice being found warrants stopping the check and the child not staying for care.
+(I understand head lice makes everyone feel grossed out, but it is so easy to get and it spreads like crazy.
+This is the reason for being so strict.
+Plus, there is a huge amount of cleaning on my part that is required to help protect the other children and my family from getting it.
+It takes at least 2 days for lice to die without a host, so there may be a time my home will have to be closed for major cleaning and to give the 2 days to make it less likely others will get it.)

+\Sinus.
 Greenish discharge from the nose might be a sign of infection.
-Child may return after symptoms are not present AND with approval from the doctor stating the child is not contagious and 24 hours after a prescription was started if prescribed. - Rash.
+Child may return after symptoms are not present AND with approval from the doctor stating the child is not contagious and 24 hours after a prescription was started if prescribed.

+\Rash.
 We are unable to determine what it is.
 A rash can sometimes be a sign of an allergic reaction.
-Child may return after symptoms are no longer present AND with approval from the doctor stating the child is not contagious AND 24 hours after a prescription was started if prescribed. - Diaper Rash.
+Child may return after symptoms are no longer present AND with approval from the doctor stating the child is not contagious AND 24 hours after a prescription was started if prescribed.

+\Diaper Rash.
 Excessive redness or bumps in the diaper area.
-If a prescription is prescribed, it must be applied for 24 hours before returning to care. - Thrush.
+If a prescription is prescribed, it must be applied for 24 hours before returning to care.

+\Thrush.
 White patches in the mouth and on the tongue.
-Child may return after symptoms are not present AND with approval from the doctor stating the child is not contagious AND 24 hours after a prescription was started if prescribed. - Ear Infection.
+Child may return after symptoms are not present AND with approval from the doctor stating the child is not contagious AND 24 hours after a prescription was started if prescribed.

+\Ear Infection.
 Suspected, complains of ear hurting.
-Child may return with a doctor's note AND 24 hours after a prescription was started if prescribed. - Ringworm.
+Child may return with a doctor's note AND 24 hours after a prescription was started if prescribed.

+\Ringworm.
 Fungal infection of the skin.
 Child may return 24 hours after treatment and with approval from the doctor.
 Area must stay covered with clothing or a bandage.

-Hand-foot-mouth.
+\Hand-foot-mouth.
 Small blisters on feet, hands, and in mouth.
+(Can now start or be on other parts of the body.)
 Usually symptoms occur a week after a fever.
 Child may return after fever goes down to 98.6 degrees without fever reducing medication AND with a doctor's note of diagnosis AND dried blisters.